MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ---

-The [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md) provided a deep dive into large language models (LLMs) and their inner workings, the training and fine-tuning process, and their various applications.
-Now, we go further and explore how LLMs can be used in practice and how they can best be applied to specific tasks.
+The [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md) provided a deep dive into large language models (LLMs) and their inner workings, the training and fine-tuning process, and the various applications for such systems.<br>Now, we go further and explore how LLMs can best be applied to specific, practical tasks.

 ## The LLM Ecosystem

-Deployed in late 2022, OpenAI's ChatGPT showed the world the potential of LLMs.
-The release was one of the first times an LLM got deployed in a way that allowed users to interact with it for free, at a massive scale, via a simple chat-based interface.
-What was meant to be a research preview turned into the most popular app ever (in 2022).
+First deployed in late 2022, OpenAI's ChatGPT showed the broader public the profound potential of AI.
+The release marked one of the first times that an LLM got deployed in a way that allowed any kind of user to interact with it, for free, at a massive scale, via a simple chat-based interface.
+What was meant to be a research preview turned into the most popular app *ever* (until Meta released Threads).

-ChatGPT hasn't remained the sole player in the chat-based LLM space.
+ChatGPT did not remain the sole player in the chat-based LLM space for long.
 A whole ecosystem of LLMs and providers has emerged, each with their own strengths and weaknesses.
-Some of the most popular LLMs apart from ChatGPT are:
+Some of the most popular LLM services, apart from ChatGPT, are:

 - [DeepSeek](https://chat.deepseek.ai/)
 - [Anthropic Claude](https://claude.ai/)